TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/changelog/index.md

 ## 3.31.0

+- Update ECS AMIs to the latest versions.

 ## 3.30.2

 - TimescaleDB replicas are now split to a separate template.
 Previously replicas had an ephemeral disk that needed to be copied when the replica was re-deployed.
 This made some upgrades really long to complete.
 Now the replicas are standalone and have their own disk that can be reattached to a new instance.
 This change should make upgrades faster and more reliable.